 Major head trauma can lead to severe or mild traumatic brain injury (TBI).
-Both conditions may have serious and long-lasting implications for victims of car wrecks, slip and falls or medical malpractice who suffer head trauma.
+Both conditions may have serious and long-lasting implications for victims of car wrecks or slip and falls who suffer head trauma.

 Severe brain injury is diagnosed after a loss of consciousness for 30 minutes or more and memory loss after an injury or a penetrating skull injury that lasts more than 24 hours.
 Sufferers’ symptoms range from the impairment of higher level functions to a coma.
 Survivors of a severe TBI can lose the function of their arms and legs, lose the ability to communicate properly and suffer a wide range of emotional problems.
 The damage from the head trauma may be permanent.
 It’s vital to make a recovery that reflects your long-term medical needs.

 When a head trauma causes a loss of consciousness or confusion and disorientation for less than 30 minutes, the condition is classified as a mild traumatic brain injury.
 A mild TBI can cause a wide range of symptoms including severe headaches, mood swings, attention deficit, memory problems and difficulty comprehending.

 If you have suffered a head injury, our lawyers suggest you get a detailed medical examination.
 The symptoms of a brain injury do not always show themselves from the outset but they may have a fundamental impact on your life.